vl4d1m1r4/nfc-reader-browser-extension/install/README.md

 ### Firefox

-Firefox doesn't use extension IDs in the same way.
-The manifest uses:
+Firefox uses a fixed extension ID defined in the extension's manifest:
-- Extension ID: `nfc@nfcreader.info` (configured in manifest)
+- Extension ID: `nfc@nfcreader.info` (configured in `browser_specific_settings.gecko.id`)

+**Important**: When loading the extension in Firefox (as a temporary add-on or via web-ext), it will use this predefined ID.
+This ensures the native messaging host connection works consistently, unlike Chrome which assigns random IDs to unpacked extensions.

 ## Verification